aerius/database-build/common/README.md

 The bare essential functionality for building the database.

 ## validations
 The extended validation functionality.
-If you want to implement validations you will need this modules as well.
+If you want to implement validations you will need this module as well.

 ## toolbox
 Common toolbox.